SchuhBaum/SBCameraScroll/ReadMe.md

 1. Download the file  `SBCameraScroll.zip` from [Releases](https://github.com/SchuhBaum/SBCameraScroll/releases).
 2. Extract its content in the folder `[Steam]\SteamApps\common\Rain World\RainWorld_Data\StreamingAssets\mods`.
 3. Start the game as normal.
 In the main menu select `Remix` and enable the mod.

+### Bug reports
+Please post bugs on the Rain World Discord server (https://discord.gg/rainworld) in the channel #modding-support.

 ### Contact
 If you have feedback, you can message me on Discord `@SchuhBaum#7246` or write an email to SchuhBaum71@gmail.com.